apache/camel-karavan/karavan-cloud/AWS.md

     ```
      kubectl apply -f AWS/karavan-secret.yaml
     ```
-12. Update karavan-pv.yaml with the AWS volumeId created above.
-If you like to use managed infispan service, update `karavan-app-deployment-public.yaml` with below details.
+12. If you like to use managed infispan service, update `karavan-app-deployment-public.yaml` with below details.
 Username / password for the infispan service should be admin/password
     ```
             - env:
             - name: KUBERNETES_NAMESPACE